tensorpack/tensorpack/docs/tutorial/input-source.md

 	* True.
 But as mentioned above, the latency can usually be hidden.

-		In tensorpack, TF queues are used to hide the "Copy to TF" latency, and TF `StagingArea` can help hide the "Copy to GPU" latency.
+		In tensorpack, TF queues are usually used to hide the "Copy to TF" latency, and TF `StagingArea` can help hide the "Copy to GPU" latency.
 		They are used by most examples in tensorpack.

 ### TensorFlow Reader: Cons
 The disadvantage of TF reader is obvious and it's huge: it's __too complicated__.

-Unlike running a mathematical model, reading data is a complicated and badly-structured task.
+Unlike running a mathematical model, reading data is a complicated and poorly-structured task.
-You need to handle different data format, handle corner cases in noisy data, which all require condition operations, loops, sometimes even exception handling.
+You need to handle different formats, handle corner cases, noisy data, which all require condition operations, loops, sometimes even exception handling.
 These operations are __naturally not suitable__ for a symbolic graph.